HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.terminal.shell-integration.md

 # Terminal Shell Integration

 Visual Studio Code has the ability to integrate with common shells, allowing the terminal to understand more about what's actually happening inside the shell.
-This additional information enables some useful [[vs.1.7.#features]] such as working directory detection and command detection, decorations and navigation.
+This additional information enables some useful [features](#features) such as working directory detection and command detection, decorations and navigation.

 Supported shells: